cloud-gov/cg-site/content/docs/ops/security-ir-checklist.md

 ## Remediate

 - You may not be able to "walk backwards" from the observed behavior to the root cause.
-  - Consider the things that must be true for the behavior to occur, and test those hypothesis against the information that is available to you.
+  - Consider the things that must be true for the behavior to occur, and test those hypotheses against the information that is available to you.
 - Keep the ticket/docs updated as people work, tracking:
     - Leads, and who's following them